-10. Press the green drive retainer latch (1) located on the right side of the drive to disengage the drive from the drive cage.
-While pressing the drive retainer latch, slide the drive back until it stops, then lift it up and out of the drive cage (2).
+10. Press down on the green drive retainer button located on the left side of the drive to disengage the drive from the drive cage (1).
+While pressing the drive retainer button, slide the drive back until it stops, then lift it up and out of the drive cage (2).